Touch the Sky (Kanye West song): Background and development

-During a July 2014 interview with DJ Skee for SKEE TV, American rapper Lupe Fiasco revealed that he and West didn't meet through Chicago connections even though they both came from the city as West "was always in a different world."
-Initially, Lupe Fiasco didn't want to feature on "Touch the Sky", with him not "feeling the vibe" of the song at the time.
+During a July 2014 interview with DJ Skee for SKEE TV, rapper Lupe Fiasco revealed that he and West didn't meet through Chicago connections even though they both came from the city as West "was always in a different world."
+Initially, Fiasco didn't want to feature on "Touch the Sky", with him not "feeling the vibe" of the song at the time.
 After being persuaded by his partner telling him "Nah, you gotta trust me.
-You gotta do this," Lupe Fiasco ultimately agreed on the collaboration and stated of working with West that "from there on we kind of clicked up and kept it moving up until this day."
-The feature stands as Lupe Fiasco's career debut.
-American hip hop producer Just Blaze was asked to produce for West during a phone call with Roc-A-Fella Records, with the call leading to him being signed to the label and Just Blaze recalled "a lot of great music" being made.
+You gotta do this," Fiasco ultimately agreed on the collaboration and stated of working with West that "from there on we kind of clicked up and kept it moving up until this day."
+The feature stands as Fiasco's career debut.
+Producer Just Blaze was asked to produce for West during a phone call with Roc-A-Fella Records, with the call leading to him being signed to the label and Just Blaze recalled "a lot of great music" being made.
 Throughout West's production career, comparisons have been made between him and Just Blaze.

 A speed alteration method of sampling was first present within West's music on his debut single "Through the Wire" (2003) and this sampling method was used in West's music throughout his career.
-Just Blaze had been listening to American singer-songwriter Curtis Mayfield at the time of sampling his work.
+Just Blaze had been listening to singer-songwriter Curtis Mayfield at the time of sampling his work.
 The song was one of the tracks that helped West achieve mainstream success in the United States.
 When guest-hosting the radio station Beats 1 in December 2015, Just Blaze shared a number of previously unheard records from Roc-A-Fella musicians.
-An alternative take on "Touch the Sky" with American singer Robert Glasper featured was among the records played by him.
+An alternative take on "Touch the Sky" with Robert Glasper featured was among the records played by him.